 Plan for living longer than you think

-Society of Actuaries RP-2014 Mortality Table projected with Mortality Improvement Scale MP-2014, as of 2015.
+Based on Society of Actuaries RP-2014 Mortality Table projected with Mortality Improvement Scale MP-2017 as of 2018.
 For illustrative purposes.

 A retirement income plan may help to ensure that your client’s assets last as long as their retirement.
 When thinking about how long they might need income, many people tend to think in terms of life expectancy.
 But statistically, half of the population will live longer than their expectancy, which means that they will underestimate how long they will need their savings to last.

 Fidelity estimates that a 65-year-old opposite gender couple retiring in 2022 will need approximately $315,000 to cover medical costs in retirement.1

 - ■ Expenses associated with Medicare Part B and D premiums

 - ■ Medicare cost-sharing provisions: co-payments, coinsurance, deductibles, and excluded benefits

 Longer life spans, rising medical costs, declining employer-sponsored medical coverage, and possible shortfalls ahead for Medicare all add up to make health care expenses a critical challenge for retirees and pre-retirees alike.

 In fact, a Fidelity study1 estimates that a couple retiring in 2022 at age 65 may need current savings of approximately $315,000 to supplement Medicare and cover their out-of-pocket health care costs in retirement.

 Inflation is the long-term tendency of money to lose purchasing power.
 And it can have a particularly negative effect on retirees because it chips away at retirement income in two ways: